 Of the many things to do in Tacoma, some of the best are found in downtown.
 Downtown Tacoma's best things to do are mostly within walking distance of each other, but the Link Light Rail is also a great option to hop around the Pacific Avenue area.
 Museums in downtown include the Tacoma Art Museum, Washington State History Museum, the Museum of Glass, LeMay - America's Car Museum and the Children’s Museum of Tacoma.
 All are worth a visit, but perhaps the best all-around are Tacoma Art Museum and the car museum.

 Downtown Tacoma is also an excellent place to view the many public art installations found here.
 The Bridge of Glass is the preeminent artwork installation but also has the practical purpose of linking downtown to Dock Street where the Museum of Glass is located.
 Other artwork installations can be found up and down Pacific Avenue.
 Union Station is also a great place to visit if it's art you seek.
 The architecture of the building is quite cool and to complement that, there are installations by artist Dale Chihuly throughout the building.
+Entrance is free.

 Taking a walking tour to view the public artwork installations can be an excellent day out.